bmx269/parrot/README.md

-Mothership Strappy
+Parrot
 ==========

-Drupal 7 Mothership subtheme that uses "some" Bootstrap CSS structure, with SASS &amp; Compass.
+Parrot sits on the shoulders of some great projects.
+Parrot is a Drupal 7 Mothership subtheme that uses "some" Bootstrap CSS structure, with SASS & Compass.

 What is Bootstrap? http://twitter.github.com/bootstrap/